teamniteo/pyramid_mixpanel/README.md

 - Provides dataclasses for events and properties, to avoid typos.
 - You can roll your own [`Consumer`](https://mixpanel.github.io/mixpanel-python/#built-in-consumers), for example one that schedules a background task to send events, to increase request processing speed, since HTTP requests to Mixpanel are offloaded to a background task.
 - Provides a MixpanelQuery helper to use [JQL](https://mixpanel.com/jql/) to query Mixpanel for data.
 Some common queries like one for getting profiles by email are included.
-- In local development and unit testing, all messages are stored in `request.mixpanel.api._consumer.mocked_messages` which makes writing integration tests a breeze.
+- In local development and unit testing, all messages are stored as plain dicts in `request.mixpanel.mocked_messages`.
+This makes writing integration tests a breeze.
+By default, these dicts omit "library" properties such as `token`, `time`, `mp_lib` and similar, to make tests less verbose.
+If you need them, set `MockedConsumer.DROP_SYSTEM_MESSAGE_PROPERTIES` to `True`.
 - Automatically sets Mixpanel tracking `distinct_id` if `request.user` exists.
 Otherwise, you need to set it manually with `request.mixpanel.distinct_id = 'foo'`.